 These include soda, tea, and coffee.
 These drinks can damage teeth in 3 ways.
 First, they can stain teeth.
 Second, when they contain sugar, they leave a sugar residue on your teeth, which in turn can encourage bacteria, making teeth more susceptible to cavities.
-Lastly, the bacteria that mixes with the sugar creates an acid that can wear away enamel.
+Lastly, the bacteria that mix with the sugar create an acid that can wear away enamel.
 At a minimum, rinse your mouth out with water after drinking these beverages – but brush & floss if you can.

 - Chewing ice.

 Chewing ice is incredibly destructive and puts an incredible amount of strain on teeth and dental work.

 - Sticky and sour candy.

 Most people know Dr. Emery has a sweet tooth, but she encourages her patients to stay away from sour candies, or hard, sticky ones.
 Sour candies have a very high acidic content.
 Acid breaks down enamel.
 Hard and sticky candies can pull out fillings and crowns.